canonical/opensearch-operator/docs/how-to/back-up-and-restore/index.md

 juju run opensearch/leader restore backup-id=<backup-id>
 ```

+After the restore completes, `juju status` shows the OpenSearch application `active` and
+the cluster health API returns `green`.

 ```{note}
 If the restore takes longer than the Juju CLI timeout, it continues in the background.
 Monitor progress with `juju status`.